-Example: an Investigator receives PHS funding to perform quantitative imaging and also does outside consulting for Amgen and AstraZeneca.
+Example: an Investigator receives Institutional Review Required (IRR) funding to perform quantitative imaging and also does outside consulting for Amgen and AstraZeneca.
 The Investigator receives more than $5000 from each Entity for the consulting work, but the work involves drug development, not quantitative imaging.
 Does the $5000 from each Entity need to be disclosed if the work is not related to research?

-Under GIM-10, Investigators participating in PHS-Funded Research must report SFIs as related to their Institutional Responsibilities.
+Under GIM 10, Investigators participating in IRR-Funded Research must report SFIs as related to their Institutional Responsibilities.
 This is a broader disclosure than was previously required.
-GIM-10 defines “Institutional Responsibilities” as “any professional activity carried out by an Investigator or Innovator for which the Investigator or Innovator is compensated by the University, including: (i) sponsored activities (such as Research, training, and similar activities sponsored by external sources including federal, state and local governments and private businesses, corporations, foundations and organizations), (ii) non-sponsored activities (such as teaching, departmental or University supported Research, clinical work, and department and University administrative duties), and (iii) University-related public service.”
+GIM 10 defines “Institutional Responsibilities” as “any professional activity carried out by an Investigator or Innovator for which the Investigator or Innovator is compensated by the University, including: (i) sponsored activities (such as Research, training, and similar activities sponsored by external sources including federal, state and local governments and private businesses, corporations, foundations and organizations), (ii) non-sponsored activities (such as teaching, departmental or University supported Research, clinical work, and department and University administrative duties), and (iii) University-related public service.”

 No; however, the PHS definition of “research” includes funding mechanisms to which the regulation applies such as a research grant, career development award, center grant, individual fellowship award, infrastructure award, Institutional training grant, program project, or research resources award.
 “Investigator” means any University personnel, regardless of title or position, including a University Research Employee who is responsible for the design, conduct or report of University Research.
 If your PHS-sponsored award is not directly supporting a specific research project, then it is not subject to the University’s FCOI policy.
 For example, if you are UW investigator receiving funds from the National Library of Medicine that is not identified with a specific research award, the recipient is not required to be an “investigator.”

-You can use the Create New Disclosure button to create a disclosure for a specific eGC1 before receiving the disclosure email notification.
+You can select the Create New Disclosure button to create a disclosure for a specific eGC1 before receiving the disclosure email notification.